Telefonica/mistica-android/README.md

 There is a demo of currently implemented components in this repository.
 A full list of implemented components can be found here: [Components](library/src/main/java/com/telefonica/mistica).

-The app can be downloaded [here](https://install.appcenter.ms/orgs/tuenti-organization/apps/mistica/distribution_groups/public) or manually built.

 To compile the app manually run the [App](app) module in Android Studio.

 <p align="left">